jeckman/YouTube-Downloader/.github/ISSUE_TEMPLATE.md

 ### Version

 Please include the version of YouTube-Downloader you are running.
-You can get this information from from the file `src/Application/App.php` and search for `$version`.
+You can get this information from the footer in the web interface.

 ### Additional Information